Pathologic fracture: Diagnosis

-The underlying cause of the pathological fracture should always be found, to guide the optimal treatment path.
-If the cause is unknown, a thorough workup should be performed, including laboratory tests and radiological examinations - often magnetic resonance imaging of the affected area as well as computed tomography of the chest, abdomen and pelvis (for staging or identifying a primary malignancy).
+The underlying cause of the pathological fracture should always be found, in order to guide the optimal treatment path.
+If the cause is unknown, a thorough workup should be performed, including laboratory tests and radiological examinations, and often magnetic resonance imaging of the affected area and/or computed tomography of the chest, abdomen and pelvis (for staging or identifying a primary malignancy).
 Often, a biopsy from the fracture site is taken to obtain a histopathological or cytological diagnosis.
 A common method of initial biopsy is a Fine Needle Aspiration Cytology (FNAC).

-In circumstances where other pathologies are excluded (for example, cancer), postmenopausal women or men aged >50 years who present with a hip fracture after a low-energy fall can be diagnosed with osteoporosis irrespective of bone mineral density, and offered treatment.
-Diagnosis can also be made ff a previous fragility fracture of the pelvis, vertebra, wrist or proximal humerus is present in combination with osteopenia.
+In circumstances where other pathologies are excluded (for example, cancer), postmenopausal women or men aged 50 years of age or older with a hip fracture after a low-energy fall can be diagnosed with osteoporosis irrespective of bone mineral density, and offered treatment.
+Diagnosis can also be made if a previous fragility fracture of the pelvis, vertebra, wrist or proximal humerus is present in combination with osteopenia.